How to Improve Workplace Diversity and Inclusion with Collaboration Tools and Continuous Insights

 - Diverse teams see a 60% improvement in decision making abilities.

 Growth requires time, education, authentic feedback and a commitment to change.
 Are you ready to transform your enterprise?
 Read on to learn how.

 4 Steps to Proactively Elevate Underrepresented Voices in the Digital Workplace

 Diverse companies see less turnover and report higher employee satisfaction.
 Yet, more than 2 million employees leave their jobs each year due to repetitive instances of unfairness or unconscious biases.

 Give your underrepresented employees a voice and a safe place to share their knowledge, ideas and unique experiences with these simple tips:

-Collaboration platforms offer an arena to showcase your team’s points of view, opinions and ability to create change.
+Using collaboration tools, you can drive inclusivity and offer an arena to showcase your team’s points of view, opinions and ability to create change.
 Make your digital workplace more inclusive by standing next to underrepresented voices and giving them the platform and audience they deserve.

 In order to effectively drive change in an organization, leaders must demonstrate their own personal commitment to diversity and inclusion.

 Create a more inclusive environment on your digital workplace with these practices:

 - Educate your managers on the importance and benefits of diversity.
 Share thoughtful content on platforms like Workplace or Slack and foster valuable conversations around diversity and inclusion topics.